jmikk/gotIssues/README.md

 # gotIssues
 An even faster way to answer issues with python

-You will need to install pip, lxml, and beautifulsoup4 if you need help installing pip check out this: https://www.liquidweb.com/kb/install-pip-windows/ if you need help installing lxml, beautifulsoup4, and requests run the .bat file included in the hub here.
+You will need to install pip, lxml, beautifulsoup4, and requests.

+if you need help installing pip check out this: https://www.liquidweb.com/kb/install-pip-windows/ if you need help installing lxml, beautifulsoup4, and requests run the .bat file included in the hub here.